 The conversation ended there and we never really gave it another thought.
 A few months later, we got a surprise phone call from Vanessa.
-She and Geoff had decided that they wanted Beau to stay at home where he is happy, and that they wanted Kirk and I to come stay at their house for the entire two weeks they would be on vacation.
+She and Geoff had decided that they wanted Beau to stay at home where he is happy and that they wanted Kirk and me to come to stay at their house for the entire two weeks they would be on vacation.
 We happily agreed and the rest is history.

 It was our first Thanksgiving with Beau, and we had a lovely home-cooked turkey Vanessa had bought for us from Williams Sonoma.
 We literally had a Norman Rockwell type affair.